 The London Sinfonietta Academy is an unparalleled opportunity for emerging performers in new music.

 Every year for the past decade the London Sinfonietta has presented the annual LS Academy; an intensive course of rehearsals, training and playing alongside London Sinfonietta Principal Players, culminating in a public performance.
-It has proved an invaluable opportunity for young musicians who are about to enter the profession, to train with and learn from one of the world’s leading contemporary music ensembles.
+It has proved an invaluable opportunity for young musicians who are about to enter the profession to train with and learn from one of the world’s leading contemporary music ensembles.

-Since 2009 over 230 young musicians have participated in the Academy programme, and over 40 of them have become freelance players with London Sinfonietta as well as other major UK and international ensembles.
+Since 2009 over 230 young musicians have participated in the Academy programme, and many of them have become freelance players with London Sinfonietta as well as other major UK and international ensembles.
 It remains the foremost training scheme of its kind in the UK, focusing solely on the expert playing of contemporary repertoire.

 As well as focusing on seminal repertoire from the late 20th century by Birtwistle, Ligeti and Knussen to name a few, the London Sinfonietta has commissioned new works by composers such as Larry Goves, Deborah Pritchard and Benjamin Oliver.
 In the tradition of the London Sinfonietta this gives participants the unique experience of premiering a new piece of music, working with its composer to bring it to life.
 Guest conductors who have led the project have included George Benjamin, Elgar Howarth, Diego Masson and Peter Rundel.